Dev discography

-The discography of Dev, an American singer and rapper, consists of two studio albums, one mixtape, three extended plays (one as a split EP), nine singles as a solo artist, as well as 12 as a featured artist.
-Dev was signed to Universal Republic, her debut single, Bass Down Low featuring The Cataracs, was released on December 6, 2010, later becoming part of her debut studio album The Night the Sun Came Up released in 2011, along with the hit-single "In the Dark" and the duet with Enrique Iglesias: "Naked".
+The discography of American singer Dev consists of two studio albums, one mixtape, three extended plays (one as a split EP), nine singles as a solo artist, as well as 12 as a featured artist.
+Dev was signed to Universal Republic, under which she released her debut single, "Bass Down Low" featuring The Cataracs, on December 6, 2010, later becoming part of her debut studio album The Night the Sun Came Up released in 2011, along with the hit-single "In the Dark" and the duet with Enrique Iglesias: "Naked".
 Dev has also released two EPs, Bittersweet July and the following second part in 2014.
 Both projects include the singles "Honey Dip" and "Parade".

 In 2016, Dev released "Lowkey" and "#1" featuring Nef the Pharaoh, the latter peaked at 15 on the Billboard Rhythmic chart.

-In 2017, Dev released her second studio album I Only See You When I'm Dreamin' on September 8.
+In 2017, Dev released her second studio album, I Only See You When I'm Dreamin, on September 8.
 It includes "All I Wanna Do", "Trouble", "Drunk Texting" and "Come at Me".